 Currently, over 70% of our client base consists of repeat customers.
 Throughout our operating history, we’ve generally been unable to market our loan products on a larger scale for the simple reason we don’t have enough funds to lend.
 This is a constraint shared by many private real estate lenders who operate in a market as large as Southern California, with over 14 million households.

-At SIG, our portfolio is stronger than 90% of local banks, and the driving force behind EVERY underwriting decision is the necessity of a large equity cushion to protect our loan investment.
+At SIG, our portfolio is stronger than 90% of local banks, and the driving force behind every underwriting decision is the necessity of a large equity cushion to protect our loan investment.
 This principal, in fact, is the basis for the entire private loan industry as a whole.
 A large amount of equity is standard and required.
-By requiring a minimum of 35% equity on every loan we do, its what makes our portfolio like a fortress and bedrock strong.
+By requiring a minimum of 35% equity on every loan we do, our portfolio becomes like a fortress and bedrock strong.
 Our delinquency rate on our portfolio has averaged less than one half of one percent (0.5%) since our inception.

 Firms like SIG we’re restricted from advertising their Offering online, until the Federal Jobs Act passed into law in 2012.
 SIG launched a web site in late 2016, and began offering accounts to outside investors for the first time beginning in August 2017.
 Before 2012, our fund-raising was limited almost entirely to family and friends.